 The full itinerary detail is available on our website.

-You should note: The above itinerary is a sample only and your actual liveaboard itinerary may vary.
+Please note: The above itinerary is a sample only and your actual liveaboard itinerary may vary.

 This is a group trip with fixed departure dates.
 Please refer to our website for further information.